br0kend/react/docs/docs/integrating-with-other-libraries.md

   }
 }

-class List extends React.Component {
+class List extends Reacc.Component {
   constructor(props) {
     super(props);
     this.handleChange = this.handleChange.bind(this);